Hong Kong Business Registration Number vs. Company Registration Number

 Every business operating in Hong Kong requires a Hong Kong business registration number (BRN).
 This number is issued by the Inland Revenue Department (IRD) before a work location can be set up.

-The BRN follows a unique number assigned by the IRD, and it is actually your tax identification number (TIN).
-Therefore, this number is necessary for legal business operations and tax payment in Hong Kong.
+The BRN follows a unique number assigned by the IRD and is actually your tax identification number (TIN).
+The BRN is important as you will need it when dealing with different government agencies such as filing annual returns.
+Therefore, the BRN is essential for legal business operations and tax payment in Hong Kong.

-Even though the difference between the company registration number and business registration number can be quite confusing, the entire incorporation process doesn’t have to be like that at all.
+Even though the difference between the CRN and business registration number can be quite confusing, the entire incorporation process doesn’t have to be like that at all.

 For a smooth and affordable company registration process, contact Sleek.
-Our experience and expertise in company registration allow us to provide the best services to our clients.
+Our experience and expertise in company incorporation allow us to provide the best services to our clients.